 I didn't.

-Uh the first I learned about it was from his attorney, Victoria Tunzing, who I known for years, a very serious national security attorney, uh, called me up and said there's an informant uh that has information on Uranium One, so I didn't know about it.
+The first I learned about it was from his attorney, Victoria Tunzing, who I'd known for years, a very serious national security attorney, called me up and said there's an informant that has information on Uranium One, so I didn't know about it.

 I looked at the money side of it.

-Nine of the shareholders in Uranium One gave donations to the Clinton Foundation for a total of 145 million dollars.
+The fact that the Clintons were making bank with these shareholders, nine of the shareholders in Uranium One gave donations to the Clinton Foundation for a total of $145 million.

-And and you wonder between the Uranium One deal and the Clinton bought and paid for dossier used to secure a Pfizer warrant against an opposition party candidate for a full year in the lead up to an election.
+And you wonder between the Uranium One deal and the Clinton bought and paid for dossier used to secure a FISA warrant against an opposition party candidate for a full year in the lead up to an election.

-Uh yeah, there was Russia collusion, but it's not Trump Russia collusion.
+Yeah, there was Russia collusion, but it's not Trump-Russia collusion.

 It's called Secret Empires.